Skip to main content

 2. Webhook Secret: Used to sign webhook payloads (can be rotated)

-3. Event Selection: Choose which events to receive (payments, refunds, or both)
+3. Event Selection: Choose which events to receive (payments, refunds, deposits, or all)

 Best Practices